 richly allusive and superbly poised between past and present."
 This

 is how Jane Holland reviewed my work in Poetry London.

-Persephone in Finsbury Park, my new collection from Second Light Publications is now out.
-It is available £7.95 post free.
-Please email me: myraRschneider@gmail.com ">myraRschneider@gmail.com or Dilys Wood, editor of Second Light Publications.
+Persephone in Finsbury Park, my recent booklet from Second Light Publications is available £7.95 post free.
+Please email me: firstname.lastname@example.org or Dilys Wood, editor of Second Light Publications.

 Here is the beginning of an in-depthreview of The Door to Colour which American poet and writer, Lance Lee has put on Amazon UK:

 Metamorphoses: a review of Myra Schneider's The Door to Colour

 This book is a cause for celebration, Myra Schneider's first full collection in six years, a sustained meditation first on color, and then on the self.
 The sheer energy and animation of the language is remarkable: "…Go into/the garden where dandelions pit themselves/against primroses…" she writes in "Garden", or "At last the rain has ceased so open/the back door and go down the steps", in "Garden", or "But when winter pelted me with rain and bullied me with winds" in "The Minotaur".
 Her sustained liveliness reminds me of Pasternak in My Sister - Life, as in "There pines toss, impregnating the air/with resin, and the garden/scatters its eyeglasses in the grass/where shadows read a book", taken at random from "The Mirror".
 Keats has the same animate lines in his odes: that animation is one of the hallmarks of great poetry.
 (You can read the rest of the review here)

 My poem, Goulash which was shortlisted for a Forward Prize (in Circling The Core) is now on you tube read by me.
 If you would like to listen to it please follow this link - hopefully you can make the click go straight to the video.